rafinhatrevs/rafinhatrevs/README.md

 </p>

 <p align="left">
-  🗃️ Learning more about Databases.
+  ⚛️  Learning more about React.
 </p>

 <p align="left">
-  🌐 Starting a Front-End course through the ONE program.
+  🔤 Learning more about TypeScript.
 </p>

 <p align="left">